RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 This case study utilizes the `starting a business <../_static/Start_a_Business_2019.csv>`_ (also called business start-up) data set obtained from the Doing Business-World Bank website.
 The data set contains indicators from over 190 countries that measure the relative ease of starting a business in those countries.
-The data set looks at two limited liability companies in various regions and countries around the world.
+The data set looks at two limited liability companies in various regions and countries around the world related to the ease of starting a business in different countries.

 Each country in the data set measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that are necessary to register the business, and more that will be covered throughout this case study.